-Motion: Recommend JPA Governing Board approve the Investment Policy, Procurement Policy, and the Communications Policy.
-Staff will update the Communications Policy based on Governing Board input and bring it back for approval.
+Motion: Recommend JPA Governing Board approve the Investment Policy and Procurement Policy.
+The Communications Policy will be updated and brought back for approval.
 Passed (MSP: Johnson/Pollard).

 V. East Palo Alto Library Needs Assessment.
 Director Despain provided an overview of the East Palo Alto Library Needs Assessment.
 Fog Studio was hired to study remodeling and expansion options; their report recommends that in order to meet community needs, the facility would need to increase from 7,680 square feet to a range of 21,000-27,000 square feet.
 Library staff is exploring a potential partnerships, in particular with the John & Marcia Goldman Foundation which is currently developing a Youth Arts & Music Center on a three acre parcel, of which one acre is unused.
 The City Council has expressed their support for this opportunity.
-Member Rutherford talked about the significant need for a new library and that Council will be setting Member Derwin expressed her support for a new library and suggested that perhaps other communities such as Portola Valley could help; Members Groom and Kowalczyk offered their support and assistance as well.
+Member Rutherford talked about the significant need for a new library and that Council will be setting priorities at their upcoming retreat.
+Member Derwin expressed her support for a new library and suggested that perhaps other communities such as Portola Valley could help; Members Groom and Kowalczyk offered their support and assistance as well.